BasicWolf/zblog/src/content/articles/2023-12-16-mythical-man-months/mythical-man-months.rst

 He then advocates for testing the *Specification* before any implementation starts.
 Consider clients testing a platform API solely based on specification, prior to the platform's implementation being ready.
-This approach can revel numerous issues, such as unclear or missing specification pieces,
+This approach can reveal numerous issues, such as unclear or missing specification pieces,
 API inconsistencies, lack of documentation etc., all of which may arise during the implementation of client-to-platform communication.